14 Special Members and Friends

 - The compiler can generate five special member functions: destructor, copy constructor, copy assignment, move constructor, and move assignment.

-- The Rule of Five: if you write any one of the five, write all five.
+std::move’d objects — this is what makes returning large objects and pushing into vectors efficient. - The Rule of Five: if you write any one of the five, write all five.

 = defaultexplicitly requests the compiler-generated version;= deleteprevents a function from being called.- Use